heybob/deep_origin/deep_origin/README.md

 2. UseCallback: I applied useCallback to function so they only re-render when their dependencies change.
 3. SearchCache: I applies a very crude cache for the names data call when using the filter list.
 It caches every search term result.
 This reduces duplicate requests.
 4. Search input debounce: The input is debounce on user keyboard clicks.
 This reduces the amount of data calls while the user is typing.
-5. Name Search input results limited to 25.
+5. Name search input results limit: Limited the results to 25 list items.
 Reducing the number of results and requiring the user to be more specific reduces DOM elements and memory which could be a performance issue if many element are downloaded.
 Especially with images.
+Added a note to use about the limit.
 6. JS minification

 ## Backend Architecture